AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/developing/extending/app-builder/videos/actions.md

 ---

-# Ações do Construtor de aplicativos
+# Ações do App Builder

 ## Introdução às ações